RedHatPentester/DIGITAL-FORENSICS-CTF-LAB/Car Play Investigations/README.md

 ---

 ## Instructions for Use
-1. Download the file from the **Releases** tab.
-2. Extract the contents of `IOS_FullFileSystem.rar` using a forensic suite or archive extraction utility.
+1. Extract the contents of `IOS_FullFileSystem.rar` using a forensic suite or archive extraction utility.
-3. Load the file system structure into your preferred forensic analysis tool (e.g., Cellebrite Physical Analyzer, Axiom, Autopsy, or manual SQLite parsers).
+2. Load the file system structure into your preferred forensic analysis tool (e.g., Cellebrite Physical Analyzer, Axiom, Autopsy, or manual SQLite parsers).
-4. Follow the phases sequentially to complete the reconstruction exercise.
+3. Follow the phases sequentially to complete the reconstruction exercise.